i-love-flamingo/flamingo/Readme.md

 }
 ```

-This file now includes a very simple Module that can be used in the Flamingo bootstrap and binds new routes to the Flamingo router.
+This file now includes a very simple Module, that can be used in the Flamingo bootstrap.
+In this case it binds new routes to the Flamingo router.
-Now include this new module in your main.go file:
+Now please include this new module in your existing `main.go` file:

 ```go
 package main